KING’S LYNN TO MIDDLETON TOWERS

 It has replaced the old wooden structure that previously stood in its place.

-At the end of King's Lynn station, there was a vast goods yard that could only be accessed through the King's Lynn junction by the signal box.
-Furthermore, a junction existed where the railway connected to the Lynn Docks branch.
+At the end of King's Lynn station, there was a vast goods yard that could be accessed only via the King's Lynn junction, controlled by the signal box.
+Furthermore, a junction connected the railway to the Lynn Docks branch.

 Between the goods lines and the bay platforms lay King's Lynn's engine sheds.
 This brick-built structure featured four roads and accommodated a variety of engines, including numerous royal engines.
 By the 1950s, the sheds were capable of accommodating many locomotives.
 However, in 1959, the sheds were closed to steam locomotives.

-Access to the sheds was only possible through the junction located near the signal box.
+Access to the sheds was only possible through the junction near the signal box.

 During the early days of the station, there was a signal box located at the end of the platforms in King's Lynn, along with a significant semaphore signal system.